iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/protectdata.md

 ***transactionHash***

-Identifies the transaction on the iExec side chain.
+The ID of the transaction that happened on iExec's side chain.
+You may view details on the transaction using the [iExec explorer](https://explorer.iex.ec).

 ***zipFile***